Gadara/ Umm Qeis

-Perched on a hill overlooking the Sea of Galilee, Gadara was a city that thrived in the Classical period.
+Perched on a hill overlooking the Sea of Galilee, Gadara thrived in the Classical period.
 It was a cultural center and the hometown of philosophers, rhetoricians, scientists, and poets.
-Gadara is also mentioned in the New Testament and it was a member of the Decapolis.
-Today, Gadara’s rich archaeological remains, second only to Gerasa, are a popular tourist attraction in northern Jordan.
+Gadara is also mentioned in the New Testament and was a member of the Decapolis.
+Today, Gadara’s rich archaeological remains, second in Jordan only to Gerasa, are a popular tourist attraction.

 History and Archaeology of Gadara

-Gadara was probably founded in the Hellenistic period, although remains from its foundations are scarce.
-Built and designed as a Greek Polis, in Roman times Gadara became a member of the Decapolis, a league of ten Pagan cities, which is also mentioned in the New Testament.
+Built and designed as a Greek Polis, Gadara was founded in the Hellenistic period.
+In the first century, under Roman rule, Gadara became a member of the Decapolis, a league of ten Pagan cities, which is also mentioned in the New Testament.

 Gadara, the Decapolis and Jesus